“The economy’s not a class you can master in college

 A 2015 Harvard Business Review survey found that “67% of production supervisor job postings asked for a college degree, while only 16% of employed production supervisors had one.”
 There are two main reasons for this: First, businesses are increasingly shunting the cost of training employees onto colleges as a way of cutting expenses.
 Second, companies often use the attainment of a college degree as a heuristic for evaluating an applicant’s intelligence and work ethic.
 As a result, “[m]any middle-skills jobs synonymous with middle-class lifestyles and upward mobility—such as supervisors, support specialists, sales representatives, inspectors and testers, clerks, and secretaries and administrative assistants—are now considered hard-to-fill.”
 Congratulations, corporations, you played yourselves — and Sanders.

-Degree inflation, as well as the easy money dispensed by governments, necessarily cause tuition increases because it adds an incentive to raise costs while removing an incentive to lower them.
+Degree inflation, as well as the easy money dispensed by governments, necessarily cause tuition increases because they add an incentive to raise costs while removing an incentive to lower them.
 If Sanders could figure out a way to solve that problem, he would be a true revolutionary.
 Until then, he is merely taking his cues from the very businesses whose hatred he welcomes.